MF-DM-9103H-Fall2024/Project/README.md

 Create an analysis and visualization tool that explores the growth of electric vehicle (EV) populations across different regions or one region.
 The tool could highlight trends, identify hotspots of EV adoption, and explore the impact of policies and infrastructure on EV growth.

 #### Data and Datasets
-- **Primary Sources**: Open datasets from government agencies (e.g., Department of Energy), EV registration databases, and industry reports.
+- **Primary Sources**: Kaggle, open datasets from government agencies (e.g., Department of Energy), EV registration databases, and industry reports.
 - **Data Requirements**: Data on EV registrations, charging infrastructure, and demographic information.
 Data preprocessing will involve aggregating information from various sources.

 #### ML Techniques